j04kh/avweather/README.md

 - Search airports by ICAO code, check METAR, TAF and Airport info.
 - View the airport location on Maps by taping on the upper right maps icon.
-- See a list of nearby airports taping on the button 'Find Nearby'.
+- See a list of nearby airports tapping on the button 'Find Nearby'.

 ## How To Use